pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/wificxpoweroffload/ne-wificxpoweroffload-wifi_power_offload_type.md

 The power offload is the 802.11 RSN rekey protocol.

+### -field WifiPowerOffloadTypeWakeOnIncomingActionFrame:2

+The power offload is for waking on incoming action frame reception.

 ## -remarks

-Call [**WifiPowerOffloadGetType**](nf-wificxpoweroffload-wifipoweroffloadgettype.md) to get the type for a low power protocol offload to a WiFiCx net adapter.
+Call [**WifiPowerOffloadGetType**](nf-wificxpoweroffload-wifipoweroffloadgettype.md) to get the type for a low power protocol offload to a WiFiCx network adapter.

 ## -see-also